ssardina/ergo/README.md

 # ERGO

 This is a distribution of software that comes with the book [Programming Cognitive Robots](http://www.cs.toronto.edu/~hector/pcr.html) by Hector Levesque.
 It comes with absolutely no guaranties or support.
-Also, do read the copyright notice.
+It was first released March 2018 (version 1.5, which conforms with the book).

 This directory contains all the files and directions for running the ERGO system as well as a number of ERGO programs.
 It contains the following:

-* `README.txt`: This file
-* `history.txt`: A list of updates and fixes to the software
 * `ergo-sheet.pdf`: A one page summary of the ERGO system
-* `install.txt`: Instructions on installing ERGO
 * `System/`: All the system files
 * `Examples/`: Some example ERGO programs
 * `Projects/`: Three larger ERGO programs